Military Law Issues

 Inter vivos v. will: Transfer property to someone who holds as trustee for benefit of someone else.

-Can trump IA Trust Code by provisions in trust, except maybe
+Can trump Trust Code by provisions in trust, except maybe

 validity of trust